 On 16 June 2011, the United Nations Human Rights Council endorsed the Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy Framework' (the Guiding Principles).
 The 30 principles include 15 that relate to businesses, rather than governments.

-Together with our objective to be a leader in the global economy, the KPMG network aims to act as a role model for the business community.
+Together with our objective to be a leader in the global economy, KPMG aims to act as a role model for the business community.
 One aspect of this is ethical conduct - which includes aspiring to the 10 principles of the UN Global Compact, including human rights, as expressed through the Global Code of Conduct.
 The Global Code of Conduct includes our commitments to:

-In addition, the policies and procedures that KPMG International requires its member firms to implement are consistent with the UN Declaration of Human Rights, the Guiding Principles, the International Labor Organization Core Conventions and the Organisation for Economic Co-operation and Development's Guidelines for International Enterprises.
+In addition, the policies and procedures that KPMG International requires its KPMG firms to implement are consistent with the UN Declaration of Human Rights, the Guiding Principles, the International Labor Organization Core Conventions and the Organisation for Economic Co-operation and Development's Guidelines for International Enterprises.